imagej/imagej.github.io/pages/BAR.md

 <!-- end list -->

   - Will I find BAR useful?
-    {% include github org='tferr' repo='Scripts' path='README.md\#citations' label='Probably' %}.
+    {% include github org='tferr ' repo='Scripts ' path='README.md\#citations ' label='Probably ' %}.
 But it is likely that you will need to delve a bit into the [BAR philosophy](#Scripting_BARs "wikilink").

 <!-- end list -->

   - Can I contribute to BAR?
     Yes, please do\!
-If you have some suggestions on how to improve it, do {% include github org='tferr' repo='Scripts' path='README.md\#help' label='let us know' %}.
+If you have some suggestions on how to improve it, do {% include github org='tferr ' repo='Scripts ' path='README.md\#help ' label='let us know ' %}.

 <!-- end list -->

   - Nothing happens when I run a BAR.
 What's going on?
     In a case of premature termination BARs tend to exit rather silently.
 The best way to have insights on an unexpected error is to run it directly from the [Script Editor](Script_Editor "wikilink"): Open the script by holding {% include key content='press|Shift' %} while selecting it from the <span style="border-bottom:1px dotted #ccc;">BAR▷</span> menu, press *Run* and have a look at the editors' s console, where all sort of useful messages will be printed to.
-Do {% include github org='tferr' repo='Scripts' path='README.md\#help' label='let us know' %} if you have found a bug.
+Do {% include github org='tferr ' repo='Scripts ' path='README.md\#help ' label='let us know ' %} if you have found a bug.

 <!-- end list -->

   - <span id="faq:ImageJ1"></span>Does BAR work outside Fiji/ImageJ2?
     Yes, but with limitations.
 ImageJ1 (see [ImageJ Flavors](ImageJ#Flavors "wikilink") if you have doubts about existing ImageJ distributions) will only register scripts saved in the *plugins/* folder or on one of its immediate subfolders.
 For this reason, some of the {% include bc content='BAR|'%} submenus will appear as empty, and it may not be possible to navigate the *BAR/* directory using menu commands ([Commander](#Commander "wikilink") could still be used, nevertheless).
-Another important aspect is that, without access to the [built-in updater](Update_Fiji "wikilink"), you will have to manually update BAR (by monitoring its {% include github org='tferr' repo='Scripts/releases' label='rpository' %}), and to manually install (and update) the dependencies (i.e., third-party plugins and third-party libraries) used by BAR).
+Another important aspect is that, without access to the [built-in updater](Update_Fiji "wikilink"), you will have to manually update BAR (by monitoring its {% include github org='tferr ' repo='Scripts/releases ' label='rpository ' %}), and to manually install (and update) the dependencies (i.e., third-party plugins and third-party libraries) used by BAR).

 <!-- end list -->